pirovc/ganon/docs/index.md

                         Database output prefix (default: None)

 custom arguments:
+  -n , --input-file     Tab-separated file with all necessary file/sequence information.
+Fields: file [<tab> target
-  -n , --input-file     Manually set information for input files: file <tab> [target <tab> node <tab> specialization
+                        <tab> node <tab> specialization <tab> specialization name].
+For details:
-                        <tab> specialization name]. target is the sequence identifier if --input-target sequence (file
-                        can be repeated for multiple sequences). if --input-target file and target is not set, filename is used. node is the taxonomic identifier.
+                        https://pirovc.github.io/ganon/custom_databases/.
 Mutually exclusive --input (default: None) -a , --input-target   Target to use [file, sequence].
-By default: 'file' if multiple input files are provided or --input-file is set, 'sequence' if a single file is provided.
-Using 'file' is recommended and will speed-up the building process (default: None) -l , --level          Use a specialized target to build the database.
+Parse input by file or by sequence.
+Using 'file' is recommended and will speed-up the building process (default: file) -l , --level          Max. level to build the database.
 By default, --level is the --input-target.
 Options: any available taxonomic rank [species, genus, ...] or 'leaves' (requires --taxonomy).
-                        Further specialization options [assembly, custom]. assembly will retrieve and use the assembly accession and name. custom requires and uses the specialization field in the --input-file.
+Further specialization options [assembly, custom]. assembly will retrieve and use the assembly accession and name. custom requires and uses the specialization field in the --input-file. (default: None) -m [ ...], --taxonomy-files [ ...]
-                        (default: None)
-  -m [ ...], --taxonomy-files [ ...]
                         Specific files for taxonomy - otherwise files will be downloaded (default: None) -z [ ...], --genome-size-files [ ...]